silvester/ReverseOAuth2/README.md

 ReverseOAuth2
 ===========

 Another OAuth2 provider for ZF2.
-It provides providers for github and google, others soon to come.
+It provides providers for github, google and facebook others soon to come.

 Usage
 -----

 As usual add it to your application.config.php 'ReverseOAuth2'.

-Copy & rename the reverseoauth2.local.php.dist to your autoload and fill the information needed.
+Copy & rename the config/reverseoauth2.local.php.dist to your autoload folder and fill the information needed.

 ### In your controller/action do: